+Visit the Our Voices/ Our Choices portion of this website to find stories of our 9/11 family members, those we admire, and stories that shaped the past.
 As our inventory of stories and actions grows throughout the years, we welcome the participation of educators at all levels.
 We hope that this website will inspire critical thinking among your students, and that you will use our content for writing assignments, curricula, and projects around the topic of 9/11.
 We’ll share some of your ideas here, and hope that they will encourage new conversations among teachers as well as students at this critical time.

 Let us know what you’re doing — we invite you to contact us at firstname.lastname@example.org.

 September 11th Families for Peaceful Tomorrows is a partner with the Charter of Compassion, which joins individuals, communities, and schools across the globe to unite in mutual support.
 Our resources, alongside those of other educators, are profiled on the Charter’s Voices Compassionate Education website which offers ideas and resources for teaching nonviolence and compassion.